“I’m not good enough.”

 There is grace for us.

 2 Corinthians 12:9 states, “My grace is sufficient for you, for My power is made perfect in your weakness.”
 In a culture that celebrates self-reliance, we are constantly trying to prove our power, our worth, and our control over our circumstances.
 It may seem harmless, those little moments of beating ourselves up.
-But, when we make our mistakes our identity, we suffer from a case of mistaken identity.
+But, when we make mistakes our identity, we suffer from a case of mistaken identity.

-The root of self-loathing is merely an identity crisis, deciding to identify ourselves “worthless,” “not good enough,” instead of “daughter of the King” and “precious in His sight.”
+The root of self-loathing is merely an identity crisis, deciding to identify ourselves as “worthless,” “not good enough,” instead of “daughter of the King,” and “precious in His sight.”
 Because of the cross, God views us through the lens of Jesus’ perfect sacrifice for our sin.
 Therefore, the worth in our identity is found in our Father’s faithfulness, not our failures.

-But, when we make our mistakes our identity, we suffer from a case of mistaken identity.
+When we make our mistakes our identity, we suffer from a case of mistaken identity.

-If we are truly honest, we often think that putting ourselves down is an act of humility, when all we are really doing is placing the focus inward instead of on the saving grace of Christ.
+If we are truly honest, we often think that putting ourselves down is an act of humility when all we are really doing is placing the focus inward instead of on the saving grace of Christ.
 When we focus on our faults, we are saying less about what we think of ourselves and more about what we think about God.
 We think He can’t possibly use us with our anxiety, our mistakes, and our past.
 The good news is that our failures should only cause us to boast all the more in Christ’s victory over those failures (Galatians 6:14).

 No amount of guilt, shame, or self-loathing ever cured our ineptitude.
 When we self-condemn, we try to self-atone, thinking that just trying harder, doing better, and pulling up our bootstraps higher will fix us.
-We find ourselves in the self-help book aisle, when we really need to be at the foot of the cross where Jesus already freed us from condemnation (Romans 8:1).
+We find ourselves in the self-help book aisle when we really need to be at the foot of the cross where Jesus already freed us from condemnation (Romans 8:1).

 When we once again have our figurative bat in hand, ready to beat ourselves up—what we need to do is reorient our focus.